DavidC0rtes/client-server/README.md

   -m, --max int        Maximum supported filesize (B). (default 4096)
 ```
 ### Sending files
-To send a file to the server on channel e.g (1) run: `./client-server client send --channel 1 ../foo.txt`
+To send a file to the server on channel e.g (1) run:

+`./client-server client send --channel 1 ../foo.txt`

-To see additional flags and information run `./client-server client send --help`
+To see additional flags and information run

+`./client-server client send --help`
 ### Listening(subscribing) to a channel
+run:
-run: `./client-server client receive --channel 1`, as usual help for the command is displayed by appending `--help` after `receive`.
+`./client-server client receive --channel 1`

+as usual help for the command is displayed by doing

+`./client-server client --help`

 ## Frontend
 The frontend serves as a reporting page where general information about the server is displayed: